Vietjet Air opens new air routes to India | Business | Vietnam+ (VietnamPlus)

 From HCM City, the first Vietjet Air flights will take off for the three Indian cities on September 29, October 10 and November 1, respectively.

-The routes between Da Nang and those three Indian destinations will be launched on November 28, 29 and December 1, respectively.
+The routes between Da Nang and those three Indian destinations will be launched in November and December.

 Four flights will be operated on each of these new routes weekly.